Auditing in Azure SQL Data Warehouse

 Launch the Azure portal.

-Go to the Settings blade of the SQL Data Warehouse you want to audit.
-In the Settings blade, select Auditing & Threat detection.
+Go to Settings for the SQL Data Warehouse you want to audit.
+Select Auditing & Threat detection.

 Next, enable auditing by clicking the ON button.

-In the auditing configuration blade, select STORAGE DETAILS to open the Audit Logs Storage blade.
-Select the Azure storage account where logs will be saved and, the retention period.
+In the auditing configuration panel, select STORAGE DETAILS to open the Audit Logs Storage panel.
+Select the Azure storage account for the logs, and the retention period.

 Click the OK button to save the storage details configuration.